 Yong Huang, Ph.D in Philosophy (Fudan University) and Th.D in Religious Studies (Harvard University), had taught at Kutztown University of Pennsylvania since 1996 before he moved to the Chinese University of Hong Kong in 2013.
 With interest in both philosophy and religious studies and familiar with both Western and Chinese traditions, his research focus has been on moral (both ethical and political) issues from an interdisciplinary and comparative perspective.

-Dr. Huang has published extensively in the area of Chinese and comparative philosophy, ethics, political philosophy, and philosophy of religion, including two edited volumes in English, three collected essays in Chinese, and three monographs in English, in addition to over 70 journal articles and book chapters each in Chinese and English.
+Huang has published extensively in the area of Chinese and comparative philosophy, ethics, political philosophy, and philosophy of religion, including two edited volumes in English, four collected essays in Chinese, and three monographs in English, in addition to over 80 journal articles and book chapters each in Chinese and English.
 For a more or less complete and updated list of his publications, please click here; for the full texts of many of his journal articles and book chapters, please click here; for the more or less inaccurate information of citations to his publications in Google Scholar, please click here; for his Scopus Profile, which contains less complete citations to his publications, please click here; and for his Kudo’s Profile, please click here.